Cabraham1/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to Microverse community for helping me to improve my skills.
+I would like to Microverse community for helping me to improve my skills.<br/>
+Special thanks to https://www.behance.net/gregoirevella for making an awesome design idea.

 <p align="right"><a href="#readme-top">Back to top</a></p>